-The Audit Committee has appointed Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2024.
-Services provided to the Company and its subsidiaries by Grant Thornton LLP for the year ended December 31, 2023 are described below and under the heading "Audit Committee Report" beginning on page 42 of this proxy statement.
+The Audit Committee has appointed Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2025.
+Services provided to the Company and its subsidiaries by Grant Thornton LLP for the year ended December 31, 2024 are described below and under the heading "Audit Committee Report" beginning on page Error!
+Bookmark not defined. of this proxy statement.